SimonMaracine/SMYT/notes.md

 - Tried then to send those TCP packets from my laptop and SMYT did capture them.
 - Wrote a tiny TCP server in Python (that does nothing) and also a TCP client to test the handshake detection.
-- Deleted the code that detects TCP handshakes and replaced it with detecting SYN scans, i.e. too many SYN packets in a short amount of time
+- Deleted the code that detects TCP handshakes and replaced it with detecting SYN scans, i.e. too many SYN packets in a short amount of time.
-- Included nlohmann/json as a dependency for managing the configuration file
+- Included nlohmann/json as a dependency for managing the configuration file.
-- Tried to make the configuration system as solid as possible
+- Tried to make the configuration system as solid as possible.
-- Improved the code here and there, and fixed some bugs
+- Improved the code here and there, and fixed some bugs.
+- Made SMYT also run as a systemd service.
+Made pretty large changes to the code.